MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/add-users/remove-former-employee.md

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

-2. Click the name of the employee that you want to delete.
+2. Select the name of the employee that you want to delete.

-3. Under the user's name, choose the symbol for **Delete user**.
-Choose the options you want for this user, and then choose **Delete user**.
+3. Under the user's name, select the symbol for **Delete user**.
+Choose the options you want for this user, and then select **Delete user**.

 ### Use the old admin center to delete a former employee's user account